core-wg/resource-directory/draft-ietf-core-resource-directory.md

   </temperature/Malmö>;rel=live-environment-data
   ~~~~

-  Parsers and producers of link-format and header fields need to be aware of this
-  difference.

 # Limited Link Format {#limitedlinkformat}

 The CoRE Link Format as described in {{RFC6690}}
 has been interpreted differently by implementers,
 and a strict implementation
 rules out some use cases of an RD
-(e.g. base values with path components).
+(e.g. base values with path components in combination with absent anchors).

 This appendix describes
 a subset of link format documents called Limited Link Format.